 The school and the parents will expect great things from its teachers.
 If you don't deliver, your contract will not be renewed.
 And there will be no recourse to a union when that happens.
-Simply put: you chose to teach because you love your subject and you enjoy teaching it to others.
-Keep the fires of passion for your subject well-fanned and make sure all concerned are turned on by how you teach and what you teach.
+Si ply put: you chose to teach because you love your subject and enjoy teaching it to others.
+Keep the fires of passion for your subject well-fanned, and make sure all concerned are turned on by how you teach and what you teach.

 Always be flexible and attuned to new ideas and methods of presenting your subject material.
-The use of handheld devices is just one example of how teaching has been transformed.
+Handheld devices are just one example of how teaching has been transformed.
 As in any endeavor, being complacent and ignoring what is going on in your subject area and profession will diminish your effectiveness.
 Participate in forums.
 Write blogs.
-Attend conventions.
+At end conventions.
 Your school will support you in your quest for professional growth.
 After all, it will bathe in your reflected glory, won't it?
-I don't know of a head of school who wouldn't be ever so proud to mention at assembly or in her newsletter that you were a presenter at a philological conference in Geneva over the summer.
+I won't know of a head of school who wouldn't be ever so proud to mention at an assembly or in her newsletter that you were a presenter at a philological conference in Geneva over the summer.
 Or that you are a rater for ETS.
 Whatever your professional accomplishments are, they will make a difference.
 They will add luster to both your resume and your reputation.

-Teaching in a boarding school offers you an opportunity which could well turn out to be your life's work.
-That is so unusual in this age of constant job changing.
-Find a school which appreciates you.
+Teaching in a boarding school offers you an opportunity that could well turn out to be your life's work.
+That is so unusual in this age of constant job changes.
+Find a school that appreciates you.
 Then do what you love doing: teaching young people.
 Chances are that you will be there until you retire.

 No unions or bureaucracy

 Public school teachers are unionized as a rule.
-This has its good points and its bad points depending on who you ask.
+This has its good points and its bad points, depending on who you ask.
 Boarding school teachers are not unionized.
 As a result, you will need to be flexible and adaptable.
-Basically, your job is whatever the school determines it to be depending on the exigencies of the moment and the day.
-One important consideration, however: if you are accustomed to telling an administrator "That's not my job." then perhaps you ought to look elsewhere for a teaching job.
+Basically, your job is whatever the school determines it to be, depending on the exigencies of the moment and the day.
+One important consideration, however: if you are accustomed to telling an administrator, "That's not my job, " perhaps you ought to look elsewhere for a teaching job.
 In a boarding school, flexibility is critical and expected.
-Everybody pitches in to get whatever needs to be done accomplished.
-A positive "can do!" attitude is both an asset and a requirement for teaching in private school.
+Everybody pitches in to get whatever needs to be accomplished.
+A positive "can do!" attitude is both an asset and a requirement for teaching in private schools.

 This video offers a look at a day at Culver Academy.

 Teaching is demanding hard work.
 My take on the difference between teaching in a public school and a boarding school is that you will get more teaching done in a boarding school.
 That was my experience.
 My experience, of course, has influenced my opinions about the subject.
-There are some public schools where teachers are given the small class sizes and the tools and support which they need to do their job.
-There are also some boarding schools which have large classes and little support for their teachers.
+There are some public schools where teachers are given the small class sizes and the tools and support that they need to do their job.
+Some boarding schools also have large classes and little support for their teachers.
 Be aware.
-Explore.
-Ask questions.
-Don't give up looking for a teaching position which will be a perfect fit for your requirements.
+Ex lore.
+As questions.
+Do 't give up looking for a teaching position that will perfectly fit your requirements.
 It is out there.